Candidates' Packages will be available during normal office hours from the Office of the City Clerk beginning Friday, April 27, 2018.

 Please note that the filing fee is refunded after the candidate files the Form 4, Financial Statement.

 Effective April 1, 2018, the nomination of a person for the Office of Mayor and the Office of Ward Councillor must be endorsed by at least 25 persons on the prescribed Form 2, Endorsement of Nomination.
 The person endorsing the nomination must be eligible to vote in an election for an office within the municipality, if a regular election was held on the day that the person endorses the nomination.

 Please Note: Nominations filed for School Board Trustee do not require the endorsement of 25 persons.

-When a candidate submits the Form 1, Nomination Paper, it must be signed in the presence of a commissioner.
-The Office of the City Clerk have selected staff who are authorized to act as Commissioners of Oaths in order to commission the required Nomination paper.
+When a candidate submits the Form 1, Nomination Paper, it must be signed in the presence of the Clerk or designate.
 The onus is on the person nominated to file a bona fide nomination paper.

-However, if a nomination is filed by an agent, the candidate's declaration must be completed and commissioned prior to filing.
-If the form is not commissioned upon filing, the nomination form will not be accepted.
+However, if a nomination is filed by an agent, the candidate's declaration must be completed prior to filing.
+If the form is not signed upon filing, the nomination form will not be accepted.

 Withdrawing a Nomination